-“Real-Time Rendering” (also called RTR) is a new module that lets you navigate your projects in 3D in real-time with much higher quality than standard 3D navigation.
+“Real-Time Rendering” (also called RTR) is a module that lets you navigate your projects in 3D in real-time with much higher quality than standard 3D navigation.
 RTR provides realistic graphic quality without the waiting time of traditional rendering, making it a great option for showing projects to your clients.

 In RTR, you can navigate the interior of a project in real-time; if you have a second monitor, you can continue to work within the program on one monitor while your client sees a realistic 3D representation of your room on the second monitor.

 RTR does not substitute the standard virtual navigation window you already use in DomuS3D.
 You should continue to use standard virtual navigation during the design and editing phases of your project.

 You cannot make changes to your project directly within RTR as it is visualization module that lets you display, explore, and, most importantly, see your project in high quality, inspecting materials and lighting in detail.

 From the 2022 version, the visualization of room scenes with Real-Time Rendering has been optimized and improved.
 Graphic quality has been further improved to guarantee an even more realistic visualization, thanks to the support of Ray Tracing, an option available for latest generation Nvidia RTX graphics cards (see the full hardware requirements here).

 It is possible to access the feature from the Real-Time Rendering command available in the Navigation Tab of the Main Ribbon:

 Once you click on the command, you can choose from the following:

 - Start/Update: launches the real-time rendering window or updates it if it’s already open;

 - Export scene: export the project in an RTR Scene Package file: this is a file with a compressed format that can be opened and navigated at any future time, either in the Real-Time Rendering window in DomuS3D or using the stand-alone player.